ungerik/go-fs/s3fs/README.md

 ## Credentials

-See [the AWS documentation](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) to find out how to supply credentials.
+See [AWS SDK for Go V2](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/) to find out how to supply credentials